My older Samsung smartphones' batteries are swelling

 — Patrick O'Rourke (@Patrick_ORourke) January 4, 2022

-Yes, I know the Note 6 does not exist – Please don’t remind me.
+Yes, I know the Note 6 does not exist and that the phone on the right is the S5 – Please don’t remind me.

 Fast-forward a few months, and it appears others in the tech media space are encountering similar issues.
 For example, YouTuber Mrwhosetheboss (Arun Rupesh Maini) recently made a video about the issue, and MKBHD (Marquez Brownlee) tweeted about experiencing something similar.
 Several publications, including Engadget, Android Police, Trusted Review and more have also covered the problem.
 And of course, the r/spicypillow Subreddit has also been blowing up lately.